TALK WITH ME - Voluntary language mentors for young refugees

 The project created a context where people with different backgrounds, locals and refugees, get to meet and start to develop a relationship with one another.
 An unconventional language course was developed that allowed young people to really connect, share their experiences and explore each other’s culture, providing a comfortable environment for this purpose.

-Target group(s): Volunteer organizations, young voluntary language mentors , migrants
+Target group(s): Volunteer organizations, young voluntary language mentors and educators, migrants

 Website or other online channels: https://voluntary-mentors.eu/